 Among Harrison's most noted projects are the Metropolitan Opera House at the Lincoln Center and the Empire State Plaza in Albany; Director of Planning on the United Nations complex, which was built on property contributed by the Rockefeller family; master planner and supervising architect for the World's Fairs of 1939 (with Fouilhoux) and 1964 and LaGuardia and Idlewild (now JFK) airport.

 Harrison was a member of the US Commission of Fine Arts from 1955 to 1959.
 In 1967, Harrison received the AIA Gold Medal.
 Harrison's architectural drawings and archives are held by the Avery Architectural and Fine Arts Library at Columbia University.
 Harrison was married to Ellen Hunt Milton in 1926.
 They had a daughter, Sarah, and lived in Manhattan NY and Seal Harbor ME.
 Bio adapted from Wikipedia.

-1931 - The Wallace and Ellen Harrison Summer House, 140 Round Swamp Road, West Hills NY.
+1931 - The Wallace and Ellen Harrison Summer House, 140 Round Swamp Road, Huntington NY.
 11 acres.
 Included a 32-foot circular living room that is rumored to have been the prototype for the Rainbow Room in Rockefeller Center.
 Fernand Léger created a large mural for the home's circular living room and sculpted an abstract form to serve as a skylight.
 Alexander Calder's first show is said to have taken place at the home.
 Frequent visitors and guests included Nelson Rockefeller, Robert Moses, Marc Chagall, and Corbusier.

 Shortly after purchasing the property in 1931, Harrison bought the Aluminaire House designed by Albert Frey and A. Lawrence Kocher and relocated it to the property.
 Aluminaire will be reassembled in Palm Springs in 2021.
 Photos by Javier Haddad.
 Sold in 1974 to Hester Diamond who placed the estate on the National Register of Historic Places.
 Sold in 1984 and about eight acres were sold to form a subdivision called Laurel View Estates.
 Sold in 2003 to Lawrence Spiegel who restored it and won the 2010 AIA Long Island Archi Award.
 Sold in 2021 to Australian designer Peter Andreas Bonnen.